Lost Worlds (gamebook): Reception

+Larry DiTillio reviewed Lost Worlds for Different Worlds magazine and stated that "What I do guarantee is that Lost Worlds is a definite winner.
+If you like the thrill of toe-to-toe hack 'n' slash you'll love the game, so bite the bullet on the seemingly high price and get it."

 In the April 1996 edition of Arcane (Issue 5), Cliff Ramshaw was not overly impressed with the Flying Buffalo version of Lost Worlds, commenting "Although Lost Worlds is fun, there isn't a great deal of longevity in the format.
 It's not going to keep you occupied for hours at a time.
 On the other hand, it represents a great means of resolving certain combat situations in your RPG system of choice."
 Ramshaw concluded by giving it a below average rating of 6 out of 10.

 In the August 1996 edition of Dragon (Issue #232), Rick Swan was excited that Chessex had issued a new version of the game, calling it "as terrific as ever, meeting all the criteria that elevates a product from the merely entertaining to the dazzingly classical."
 Swan lauded the game as "easy, learnable in a couple of minutes (no kidding) [and]... challenging; 10 years on and I still haven't cracked all its secrets."
 He concluded, "a Lost Worlds set remains a better buy than a stack of comic books you’ll never read or a weekend’s worth of artery-clogging cheeseburgers that’ll only hasten your journey to an early grave."

-In 1999 Pyramid magazine named Lost Worlds as one of the Millennium's Best Games.
+In 1999, Pyramid magazine named Lost Worlds as one of the Millennium's Best Games.
 Editor Scott Haring described the game as a "great, short, take-to-a-con and kill a couple minutes kind of game."